manoelmendonca/health_insurance/README-en.md

     ...
 ```

 This gradual exclusion procedure (or *Recursive Feature Elimination*) was repeatedly applied to the best-performing model—LogisticRegression—in order to improve it by removing variables that did not contribute to the result, or even worsened it.
 Thus, in the first version of the notebook, the variables 'vehicle_age_over_2_years' and 'vehicle_age_between_1_2_years' were excluded, and in the current version two, 'age', 'age_rbf_44', and 'vehicle_age_over_2_years' were excluded, leading to improvements in the Precision, Recall, and F1 indicators.
-For more on this, see our [post](https://www.linkedin.com/posts/manoelmendonca-eng-adv_datascience-machinelearning-featureselection-activity-7236360978865545219--TO_?utm_source=share&utm_medium=member_desktop).

 ## 6.6.
 Data Transformation and Adjustment Pipeline